Protagonist888/TextAI_Summary/README.md

 - Enjoy!

-See "Comments.md" to log issues or request modifications/additions
+See "Discussions" tab to log issues or request modifications/additions, vent, etc.